-In earlier parts of this workshop, we used a simple Weather API from Mashape to demonstrate how to use a REST API.
+In earlier parts of this course, we used a simple Weather API from Mashape to demonstrate how to use a REST API.
 Now we’ll explore various tools to publish information from the same Mashape Weather API.

 The first question about a focus on publishing API documentation might be, why?
 What makes publishing API documentation so different from other kinds of documentation that it merits its own section?
 How and why does the approach here need to differ from the approach for publishing regular documentation?